MIKBRUNO/SemanticStickers/docs/redis-communication.md

 `request:texts`: ...

 ## Responses
-All responses are placed at `response` Redis list and are pickled dicts with schema
+All responses are placed at `response` Redis list and are BSON dumps with schema
 ```
 {
     "seq": <sequence number>,